-Contrary to college dance degrees which focus on performance, teaching qualifications earned by examination (often with examination boards and qualifications award bodies) deal comprehensively with theory, practice and teaching ability in specific dance genre.
+Contrary to college dance degrees which focus on performance, teaching qualifications earned by examination (often with examination boards and qualifications award bodies) deal comprehensively with theory, practice and teaching ability in a specific dance genre.

 A number of associations/examination boards exist, often as national bodies, while several operate internationally.
-Standards and syllabi they set vary, but are largely based on that set by associations founded in England back in the 1900s.
+Standards and syllabi they set vary but are largely based on that set by associations founded in England back in the 1900s.